 3. Bring your puppy to a dog park

-Dog parks are not a place you want to bring your puppy to socialize them.
+Dog parks are not a place you want to bring your puppy.
 There are many dangers lurking in a dog park that you cannot see.
 Since young puppies are not fully vaccinated they are vulnerable to picking up diseases in the park.
 Canine diseases can be transmitted either through direct contact with a sick dog, through animal feces or picked up through the soil and water bowls.
 Did you know that Canine Parvovirus can live in contaminated soil for a very long time?
 Even if there is no other dogs at the dog park you still run the risk of your dog getting sick.

 To learn more about the risk of disease at dog parks, visit the American Veterinary Medical Association’s page on Dogs’ Social Lives and Disease Risks – Tips for Canine and Human Safety

 In dog parks you often cannot control the situation.
-We took our adult dog to the dog park once (only once).
+We took our adult dog to the dog park once.
 It was a very bad experience.
 Once she was loose in the park, she was mobbed by a pack of dogs.
 They were mostly friendly, but being surrounded by dogs was overwhelming for her.
 Plus there were a few dogs that wanted to show their dominant by nipping at her.
 The other dog owners did nothing to help.
 Remember when you socialize your puppy you want to make sure all the experiences are positive.

 For more information about the dangers of Dog Parks read; Dog Park Concerns and Tips on How to Protect your Dog